automerge/MeetingNotes/CONTRIBUTING.md

 ## Building and Developing

-The project is set to build for both iOS 16.4 and macOS 13.3.
+The project is set to build for both iOS 14 and macOS 11.
-Verify both builds, as [the CI system](.github/workflows/mac_ios.yml) does.
+Verify both mac and iOS builds, as [the CI system](.github/workflows/mac_ios.yml) does.

 Example command-line builds using Xcode: